Veil-Project/veil-project.github.io/en/drafts/2020-02-19-Lite-Wallet-Preview.md

 ---
 ## Introduction

-My name is Gabriel Nergaard, and I'm a member of the Veil team, currently leading the design and development of a new Veil wallet that will support the coming RingCT protocol upgrade.
+The Veil project is excited to provide a brief update on the design and development of a new wallet that will support the coming RingCT protocol upgrade.

-As a reminder, the Veil development team is currently working on a protocol upgrade, eliminating the use of what we'll refer to as "legacy funds", i.e. Zerocoin, Basecoin and CT, keeping RingCT as the exclusive coin type in the network.
+As a reminder, the Veil development team is currently working on a protocol upgrade, eliminating the use of "legacy funds", i.e. Zerocoin, Basecoin and CT, keeping RingCT as the exclusive coin type in the network.
 As an industry first, RingCT will be used for private staking.

-Most existing Veil users are aware that the user experience of current wallet has been a pain point.
-It's broken in places (sending, for example) and the user interface isn't very friendly.
+Most existing Veil users are aware that the user experience of current wallet has been somewhat of a pain point.
+The user interface isn't as friendly as we'd like, and in a couple of places, the functionality isn't working properly (i.e. sending funds).

 As part of the RingCT upgrade, we're directly addressing this with the ground-up development of a brand new wallet, which will be known as the "Veil Lite Wallet".

 # Scope

-Due to tight time constraints (the wallet needs to be ready to support the RingCT launch) our scope of work in this Phase 1 of the Lite Wallet project is to create an "MVP"—i.e. a Minimum Viable Product, including only that functionality minimally required to support the network.
+Given tight time constraints (the wallet needs to be ready to support the RingCT launch) the scope of work in Phase 1 of the Lite Wallet project is to create an "MVP"—i.e. a Minimum Viable Product, that includes just the functionality required to support the network.

 It's probably more important to understand what an MVP does **not** include, than what it does includes.
-In this case, one should understand that the Veil Lite Wallet MVP will **not have a polished visual design.** It'll still represent a stark improvement over the *current* wallet's UI, but will visually be far from what we'll release in Phase 2 of the project.
+Of particular not, the Veil Lite Wallet MVP will only have a **basic visual design.** It'll still represent a stark improvement over the *current* wallet's UI, but visually will be far from what we'll release in Phase 2 of the project.

-In addition, several nice-to-have features will be missing from the MVP.
-In short, the MVP will have just those features necessary to support the RingCT network.
+The MVP phase will provide just those features necessary to support use in the RingCT staking network.
+Many other new and improved features are in the works for Phase 2, and beyond.

 # Technology